keepthrifty/keepthrifty.github.io/_posts/2016-03-23-engagement-ring-sold.md

 # Where the money is going #

 By selling the ring, we have more money to do the remodeling necessary to sell our house.
-When we sell our house, we'll downsize into something smaller and will hopefully be able to purchase that house without mortgage-free.
+When we sell our house, we'll downsize into something smaller and will hopefully be able to purchase that house mortgage-free.

 By having no mortgage and saving on electricity, property tax, insurance, and all the expenses that are proportional to the size of your house, our financial needs become much smaller.